MI-AFP/tutorials/tutorials/03_branching.md

 myFunc3 x y z = x * y + z
 ```

-Notice that after the module name, there is an optional list of stuff that can be imported from this module.
-In this case, you can import `myFunc1` and `myFunc3`, but not `myFunc2`.

-*Note*: In GHCi, the `:load` command works differently than `import` in normal Haskell code.

-### Import something
+Here:

+* `myFunc1` and `myFunc3` are public,
+* `myFunc2` is private to the module.

+This explicit export list defines the public API of the module.

+### Importing a module

-How to import something from a different module?
-As in other languages, use the `import` keyword:
+To use definitions from another module, use the `import` keyword.

 ```haskell
 import FPCourse.Lesson3.TestModule